andreilevin/HoopsHero/README.md

 What, then, is an NBA player's true market value?
 To answer this most pressing of society's questions, I came up with a simple but surprisingly powerful approach.
 Every year, out of several hundred NBA players, about 150 become free agents and sign new contracts.
 My idea here was to focus exclusively on this subset of players in line for new contract, to see if I could train a model to predict their new salaries from their previous year's stats.

 By looking at free agents over the course of several years, we can use machine learning techniques to uncover a mapping from a player's stats in the last year of his contract to his resulting new salary the following year.
 The key insight is that once we have this mapping in hand, we can then retroactively apply it to ALL players (not just free agents).
-In other words, we can answer the question: "If Player X were a free agent this year, what kind of new salary would he command based on his current stats?"
+In other words, we can answer the question: "*If Player X were a free agent this year*, what kind of new salary might he command based on his current stats?"
 It is important to note that my model is not making a normative judgment ("this is a good player/ this is a bad player").
 Rather, it is saying: "in the recent past, players in line for a new contract— with stats like those of Player X this year— could expect to get Salary Y."

 ## Codebase

-This NBA player market value prediction model was written in python; the code resides in four sequentially run jupyter notebooks in the main directory.
+This prediction model was written in python; the code resides in four sequentially run jupyter notebooks in the main directory.
 Each notebook reads and writes to various tables stored as csv files in the `data/` folder.

 * **1-scrape**:   A built-from-scratch web scraper that parses [basketball-reference.com](www.basketball-reference.com) for player stats and salaries.